sagemath/trac_to_gh/Issue 3732.md

 # Issue 3732: calculus -- some examples of sage integration failing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3732

 Original creator: was